Delocalization of uniform graph homomorphisms from $\mathbb{Z}^2$ to $\mathbb{Z}$: Introduction

 We note that the exact entropy constant for the two-dimensional uniform model has been found by Lieb~\cite{lieb1967residual}, and the result has been extended to the $6$-vertex parameter space; see~\cite{duminil2016discontinuity,duminil2018bethe, lieb1972two} for related works and surveys.
 However, these results do not seem to suffice to describe the fluctuations of the height function.

 It is worth mentioning that there are only a handful of results in the mathematical literature where an integer-valued height function has been shown to delocalize in two dimensions.
-The breakthrough work of Fr\"ohlich--Spencer \cite{MR634447} established this fact for the high-temperature integer-valued Gaussian free field and Solid-On-Solid models, en route to proving the existence of the Kosterlitz-Thouless transition in the plane-rotator (XY) model (see also \cite{kharash2017fr}).
-The only other examples concern integrable models either in the sense that the free energy is exactly calculable (as done by Lieb~\cite{lieb1967residual} for the model studied here) or having an exactly predicted phase diagram, though, as mentioned above, these facts by themselves do not yield a description of the fluctuations.
-Here is a list of such examples known to us. \begin{itemize} \item The dimer model~\cite{MR1872739, MR1933589} and the uniform spanning tree (for certain domains in $\Z^2$~\cite{MR3781449, russkikh2018dominos}, the honeycomb lattice~\cite{MR2415464} and for planar graphs with some natural restrictions~\cite{berestycki2016universality}). \item The $F$-model at the parameter $c=2$~\cite{MR3592746, glazmanpeled2018}, and around the free fermion point $c=\sqrt 2$~\cite{dubedat2011exact,MR3637384}. \item The Lipschitz height function model on the triangular lattice (the loop $O(2)$ model) at the parameter $x=1/\sqrt{2}$~\cite{duminil2017macroscopic} and $x=1$~\cite{glazmanManolescu2018}. \end{itemize}
+The breakthrough work of Fr\"ohlich--Spencer \cite{MR634447} established this fact for the high-temperature integer-valued Gaussian free field and Solid-On-Solid models, en route to proving the existence of the Kosterlitz-Thouless transition in the plane-rotator (XY) model (see also \cite{kharash2017fr}). {Some } other examples concern integrable models either in the sense that the free energy is exactly calculable (as done by Lieb~\cite{lieb1967residual} for the model studied here) or having an exactly predicted phase diagram, though, as mentioned above, these facts by themselves do not yield a description of the fluctuations.
+Here is a list of such examples known {(at the time when this paper was written)}. \begin{itemize} \item The dimer model~\cite{MR1872739, MR1933589} and the uniform spanning tree (for certain domains in $\Z^2$~\cite{MR3781449, russkikh2018dominos}, the honeycomb lattice~\cite{MR2415464} and for planar graphs with some natural restrictions~\cite{berestycki2016universality}). \item The $F$-model at the parameter $c=2$~\cite{MR3592746, glazmanpeled2018}, and around the free fermion point $c=\sqrt 2$~\cite{dubedat2011exact,MR3637384}. \item The Lipschitz height function model on the triangular lattice (the loop $O(2)$ model) at the parameter $x=1/\sqrt{2}$~\cite{duminil2017macroscopic} and $x=1$~\cite{glazmanManolescu2018}. \end{itemize} Since the posting of our paper, delocalisation has been proved for several other models: \cite{lammers_height_2020} (for certain integer-valued height functions on graphs with degree $3$ or less), \cite{lammers2021delocalisation}(for the solid-on-solid model on planar graphs with arbitrary slope) and \cite{duminil-copin_delocalization_2020} (for the six-vertex model when $a=b=1$ and $1< c\leq 2$).
+Very recently Peled and Glazman provided alternative arguments for the delocalisation of the homomorphism height functions using triangular lattice contours \cite{glazmanpeled2018}.

 As a final perspective on our results, we note that the set of homomorphism height functions form a dynamical system under translations by the even sublattice and has the structure of a countable-state shift of finite type.
 Our results imply that this dynamical system in two dimensions does not have a measure of maximal entropy.
 A characterisation of one-dimensional countable-state shifts of finite type (also known as topological Markov shifts) which have a measure of maximal entropy can be found in~\cite{MR1955261}; however such a characterisation is not known in higher dimensions.